harshita1611/Snake-Game/README.md

-Hey there!!
-Do you miss the game of snake  you have played on your nokia phone in your childhood?
+Hey there!
+Do you remember playing the classic Snake game on your Nokia phone during your childhood?
-Well I do and hence here is my version of that game this repository contains 4 files main , snake , food , scoreboard which by their name illustrate that they keep the records of movement of snake , body of snake , food's colour shape size and place , score of the player is also maintained in this game.
-I have made this game using Turtle module of Python.
-Have fun playing this game :)
+I certainly do, and I have created a version of that game using the Turtle module in Python.
+This repository includes four files: main, snake, food, and scoreboard.
+These files keep track of the snake's movement, the snake's body, the food's appearance, location, and score of the player.
+I hope you enjoy playing this game!